...

 Advantages of True Wealth

-• Low fees: Depending on the strategy, the True Wealth fees range from 0.64% - 0.72%.
-The True Wealth costs are thus among the lowest in the entire market.
+• Low fees: Depending on the strategy, the total True Wealth costs are between 0.64% - 0.72%.
+The True Wealth costs are therefore among the lowest in the entire market.

-• Few foreign currency feesTW optimizes the investment strategy so that as few currency exchanges as possible occur.
-This is often neglected by the Swiss!
-Because currency changes from CHF to USD etc. cost fees.
-For necessary currency exchanges, only 10 pips (i.e. approx. 0.1% in relation to the transaction volume of the foreign currency) are charged.
+• Few foreign currency feesTW optimises the investment strategy in such a way that as few currency exchanges as possible occur.
+The Swiss often neglect this!
+Because currency conversions from francs to USD etc. naturally cost money.
+If currency changes are necessary, only 10 pips (i.e. approx. 0.1% in relation to the transaction volume of the foreign currency) are charged.

 • Account opening in real time: Opening a True Wealth account with a photo ID is extremely fast and convenient, regardless of business hours or other factors.
 In our case, the opening process took less than 4 minutes!